NURTW wants FG to revive moribund tyre companies - Nigeria Today

 He attributed the high rate to the use of substandard tyres, especially, by commercial vehicle operators.

-The post NURTW wants FG to revive moribund tyre companies appeared first on BusinessDay : News you can trust.
+The post NURTW wants FG to revive moribund tyre companies appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share